htdebeer/pandocomatic/index.md

 ----------------------------------------

-Once you have created a number of documents that can be converted by pandocomatic, and you change something significant in one of the *external pandocomatic templates*, you have to run pandocomatic on all of the documents again to propagate the changes.
+Once you have created a number of documents that can be converted by pandocomatic and you change something significant in one of the *external pandocomatic templates*, you have to run pandocomatic on all of the documents again to propagate the changes.
 That is fine for a document or two, but more than that and it becomes a chore.

-For example, if you change the pandoc template `hello-template.html` in the *pandocomatic data directory*, or switch to another template, you need to regenerate all documents you have already converted with the old pandoc template.
-If you run pandocomatic on an input directory rather than one input file, it will convert all files in that directory, recursively.
+For example, if you change the HTML template `hello-template.html` in the *pandocomatic data directory*, or switch to another template, you need to regenerate all documents you have already converted with the old HTML template.
+If you run pandocomatic on an input directory rather than on an input file, it will convert all files in that directory, recursively.

 Thus, to convert the example files used in this chapter, you can run